edX Quantum-safe Digital Infrastructures: Technical Challenges and Solutions

 As quantum computers become more powerful, existing cryptographic infrastructure faces an existential threat.
 RSA, elliptic curve cryptography, and Diffie-Hellman key exchange - the algorithms protecting most of today’s digital communications - are all broken by Shor’s algorithm on a sufficiently powerful quantum computer.

 This course prepares technical professionals to lead the transition to quantum-safe digital systems.
-Where the governance course addresses policy and leadership, this course covers the technical depth: the cryptography, the infrastructure, and the migration engineering.
+Where the governance course addresses policy and leadership, this course covers the technical side: the cryptography, the trust infrastructure, and the hybrid constructions used during the transition.

 Suitable for IT professionals, security engineers, and infrastructure architects preparing organisations for the post-quantum era.